Overview

 Dead Leg Wait Time

-Dead Leg Wait Time is the time it takes for water in the dead leg to be cleared at the Fixture
+Dead Leg Wait Time is the time it takes for water in the dead leg to be cleared at the Fixture, calculated as the dead leg volume divided by the Fixture's Peak Flow Rate.

 Troubleshooting Dead Leg Wait Time: